peteroupc/peteroupc.github.io/graphics.md

 - _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^47]

-- For comfort reasons, a minimum frame rate may be required for video games that offer "3-D vision" by rendering multiple views of the scene at a time, in conjunction with special glasses (for example, a SEGA Master System accessory) or a virtual-reality headset (for example, Nintendo's Virtual Boy).
+- For comfort reasons, a minimum frame rate may be required for video games that offer "[**3-D vision**](https://www.pcgamingwiki.com/wiki/Glossary:Native_3D)" by rendering multiple views of the scene at a time, in conjunction with special glasses (for example, a SEGA Master System accessory) or a virtual-reality headset (for example, Nintendo's Virtual Boy).
 But such games were rare before 2000.

 3-D graphics: